Quick Links

 • Apply new knowledge and skills to design and make high-quality prototypes and products for a wide range of users

-• Develop the creative, technical and practical expertise needed to perform tasks confidently and to participate successfully.
+• Develop the creative, technical and practical expertise, needed to perform tasks confidently and to participate successfully.
+Focus on material choice, manufacturing types and technology.

 • Evaluate: